-Disadvantages are that there can be overlap of functions from one product division to another, that is, duplication of central service and other support activities.
+Disadvantages include a possible overlap of functions from one product division to another - that is, duplication of central service and other support activities.
 Overall administration costs tend to be higher than in pure functional structures.
 Where business functions are not wholly devolved, product-based divisions are 'top sliced' to provide resources for more centralized functions.
 This can be felt by product line managers as burdensome overheads, which detract from their overall profits.
 Top management may have more difficulty in controlling what happens at the product divisional level.
 Coordinating policy and practice across product areas can be complex.